 - 1 whole corn sub for 1/2 cup canned corn

 - handful fresh cilantro

-- Slice the eggplant to ½ inch thick (or desired thickness).
-Brush both sides of the eggplant slices with olive oil and cook on a stove top cast iron grill pan for about 3 minutes each side.
+- Slice the eggplant to 1/2 inch thick (or desired thickness).
+Brush both sides of the eggplant slices with olive oil, season with salt and pepper.
+Cook on the grill or stove top cast iron grill pan for about 3 minutes each side.

-- Meanwhile in a small glass bowl, add the corn, tomato, beans, cilantro and season with salt and pepper, to taste.
-Mix to combine.
+- Meanwhile in a small bowl add the corn, tomato, beans, cilantro and season with salt and pepper, to taste.
+Toss to combine.